bbauska/UofM-Intro-HTML5/README.md

 The second thing you want to make sure you do is click on this little button down here that says, &apos;"Initialize this repository with a README&apos;".
-That&apos;'s it.
-I&apos;'m going to click &apos;"Create,&apos;" and it takes sometimes a few seconds.
+That&apos;s it.
+I&apos;m going to click &apos;"Create,&apos;" and it takes sometimes a few seconds.
 Just to make me everyone can see that README that I clicked on that I created, it automatically generate a site called, &apos;"webdesigner4everyone.github.io.&apos;" I messed up.
-I need to rename this because it was supposed to be, &apos;"Web.&apos;" Now, it&apos;'s time to check to see if I&apos;'ve made a live website for everyone to see.
-I&apos;'m going to copy this link right here;
+I need to rename this because it was supposed to be, &apos;"Web.&apos;" Now, it&apos;s time to check to see if I&apos;ve made a live website for everyone to see.
+I&apos;m going to copy this link right here;
-&apos;"**webdesigner4everyone.github.io**.&apos;" I&apos;'m going to copy it, and I am going to see what happens if we go here.
+&apos;"**webdesigner4everyone.github.io**.&apos;" I&apos;m going to copy it, and I am going to see what happens if we go here.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->